 CBSE puts off exams due to coronavirus but Class 12 students turn up to take Punjabi exam in Chandigarh

-Some say they were unaware of the board’s decision, while others admitted they had learnt of it but didn’t want to take any chances.education Updated: Mar 19, 2020 14:46 IST
+Some say they were unaware of the board’s decision, while others admitted they had learnt of it but didn’t want to take any chanceschandigarh Updated: Mar 20, 2020 00:44 IST

 Even as the Central Board of Secondary Education (CBSE) postponed all examinations of Classes 10 and Class 12 on Wednesday night amid the coronavirus outbreak, many students arrived at examination centres in Chandigarh on Thursday morning to take the regional language exam.